The Double Pledging Crisis: Three Cases, One Structural Failure

 In the space of six months, three major fraud cases brought the same failure mode to the surface.
 Tricolor, a US subprime auto lender, collapsed after pledging the same vehicle identification numbers across multiple warehouse facilities.
 First Brands, a US auto parts supplier, allegedly fabricated and double-pledged $2.3 billion in receivables invoices.
 Market Financial Solutions (MFS), a Mayfair-based bridging lender, entered administration in February 2026 with a £1.3 billion collateral shortfall after pledging the same UK properties to multiple institutional funders simultaneously.

 Together, these cases represent the largest wave of double-pledging fraud in the history of asset-based finance.
-The institutions exposed — Barclays, Apollo, Santander, Jefferies, Elliott, UBS — are not unsophisticated actors.
+The institutions exposed — Barclays, Apollo, Santander, Jefferies, Elliott, JPMorgan, UBS — are not unsophisticated actors.
 Yet each was deceived.
 The question is not whether the individuals involved acted fraudulently.
 They almost certainly did.
-The question is why the infrastructure of ABF allowed it to happen three times in quick succession.
+The question is why the infrastructure of ABF — a market exceeding $20 trillion in outstanding volume — allowed it to happen three times in quick succession.

 The answer in each case is the same: warehouse lenders operating in complete isolation from one another, with no shared registry, no cross-facility deduplication, and no continuous verification.
 The fraud was not clever.
 It was structural.